How to Prevent Employee Burnout

 Burnout is not just an inconvenience -- poor wellbeing affects your organization's bottom line through lower productivity, higher turnover, higher absenteeism and higher medical costs (due to preventable conditions) and can cost organizations 15%-20% of total payroll in voluntary turnover costs, on average, due to burnout.

-The long-term effects of burnout on individual employees?
+The long-term effects of individual employees experiencing burnout?
 They take more sick days, feel less confident in their performance and are more likely to actively seek another job.
 Thriving employees fuel a thriving workplace -- and when employees are struggling, experiencing negative emotions or feeling burned out, your organization can suffer.

 So now you may be asking: What are the best solutions for workplace stress and burnout?
 Gallup's breakthrough discovery in this research is that managers are largely responsible for the conditions most likely to cause or prevent burnout.